wiistriker/fpdf-symfony2/README.md

 FPDF for use with Symfony2
 ==========================

-Uses FPDF 1.7
+Uses FPDF 1.7, tested in Symfony 2.5

 Setup
 -----

 Execute the command below:

-composer require "royopa/fpdf": "dev-master"
+composer require "royopa/fpdf-symfony2": "dev-master"

 And those to `app/autoload.php`: